furnapso/fcc-survey-form/README.md

 When I tried this however, it did not have the desired effect - I added a margin to all of the input, select and label elements - this made the form disjointed and a bit confusing to use.
 I started to style these elements individually before I realized it would be simpler to have a single class that wrapped each form grouping - it was a nice *Aha!* moment for me.

-I was planning on skipping the next two projects in thise course but have decided against it as I feel I may learn something from them - I have from the first two thus far.
+I was planning on skipping the next two projects in this course but have decided against it as I feel I may learn something from them - I have from the first two thus far.
 Additionally, its forcing me to spend time in the terminal using git and setting up projects.

 Already I have set up a HTML boilerplate to start new projects.